 Although I am a proponent for getting people to change, at a certain point the request becomes unreasonable if the extra effort is less convenient with no time saving and a higher cost.
 Critics of new rail systems point to existing infrastructure like Amtrak and its failed attempt to remain a profitable source of travel.
 The costs in construction and maintenance of railroads are extremely high and in a recession no one wants to sign onto a plan that will create black holes of tax dollars.

 Their complaints are not entirely unfounded.
 Amtrak has yet to succeed in convincing enough people ride to keep the prices noticeably low, but what can we expect?
 As a country we have not succeeded in building our communities around alternative transport—we have not really tried.
 But if we are going to try then it has to be a holistic effort.
 That being said, the situation is improving.
 Amtrak has seen increasing record ridership for the past 6 years and running.
 The progress can be compliment by our cities, towns and suburbs being re-conceived with less deference given to automobiles.
-Picking the regions to receive funding for high speed projects could hinge on whether local municipalities can do parallel transit efforts on a local scale to increase the health of the entire network.
+Picking the regions to receive funding for high speed projects could hinge on whether local municipalities can do parallel efforts to promote transit-oriented development on a local scale to increase the health of the entire network.

 I am reminded of conservationist Willie Smits and his rebuilding of rain forests.
 As he explains, there is more to the forest than just the trees—an entire system at different heights, sizes and light levels that is mutually and intricately co-dependent.
 True rehabilitation efforts must address them all and alternative transit is no different.